md-systems/crm_core/modules/crm_core_match/README.txt

 * techsoldaten - http://drupal.org/user/16339

-If you are interested in participating in CRM Core development or help configuring your CRM Core instance, please contact me directly through this form.
+If you are interested in participating in CRM Core development or seek assistance with CRM Core, please contact me directly through this form.

 Development sponsored by Trellon.